 If you want to thumb your nose up at everyone while you listen to your old records, grab one today!
 Lol.

-The absolute highlight of this headphone is it’s ability to reproduce a very wide and grand Soundstage.
-A times it becomes almost uncomfortable the amount of detail you’ll start to hear.
+The absolute highlight of this headphone is its ability to reproduce a very wide and grand Soundstage.

 “Did that come from outside, or am I just imagining things?”